-His recent TV credits include directing and executive producing two seasons of CRIMINAL for Netflix, and the forthcoming Amazon Prime series TRUTH SEEKERS.
-He is the originating director and executive producer of DEFENDING THE GUILTY for BBC, and directed the pilot of HOME for Channel 4.
-Prior to that he wrote, produced and directed the BBC mini-series STAG, and produced and directed both seasons of THE WRONG MANs for BBC/Hulu, nominated for three BAFTAs and winning an RTS Award.
+Most recently, he directed and executive produced CRIMINAL for Netflix.
+He was the director and executive producer of the Amazon Prime series TRUTH SEEKERS, the originating director and executive producer of DEFENDING THE GUILTY for BBC, and directed the pilot of HOME for Channel 4.
+Prior to that he co-wrote, produced and directed the BBC mini-series STAG, and produced and directed both seasons of THE WRONG MANs for BBC/Hulu, nominated for three BAFTAs and winning an RTS Award.
 His other TV credits include ENDEAVOUR (ITV), two seasons of WRECKED (TBS), and the second season of EPISODES (BBC/Showtime).

-George Kay co-created and wrote the mini-series STAG for the BBC.
-His extensive TV writing credits include KILLING EVE for BBC America, MY MAD FAT DIARY, THE TUNNEL, THE HOUR and OUR ZOO.
-He is currently working on the forthcoming Netflix Original series ARSENE LUPIN.
+George Kay is the co-creator, writer and executive producer of CRIMINAL for Netflix.
+Most recently he co-created the global hit series LUPIN, also for Netflix.
+Previously he co-wrote the mini-series STAG for the BBC.
+His TV writing credits include KILLING EVE for BBC America, MY MAD FAT DIARY, THE TUNNEL, THE HOUR and OUR ZOO.

 He was previously Head of Development at Twenty Twenty Television and Head of Factual at Blast Films, before pursuing writing full-time in 2009, when his feature screenplay GOOD LUCK ANTHONY BELCHER headed the Brit List.